This Specimen has been sold.

 This is a fascinating, 7.6" tall, section of Jelly Bean Jasper from mined near Paraburdoo in Western Australia.
 One side has been cut and polished to a glossy finish.

-Noreena Jasper is a type of jasper that is named after the Noreena Hills in Western Australia, where it is found.
+Noreena jasper is a type of jasper named after the Noreena Hills in Western Australia where it is found.
 It is known for its unique, colorful patterns that can include shades of red, orange, yellow, and green.

-It is a silicified pelite (mudstone) which occurs in the Jeerinah Formation.
-It was deposited during the Late Archean or an astounding 2.7 billion years ago!
-Due to its unique, colorful patterning it is often used jewelry and as a decorative stone.
+Noreena jasper is a silicified pelite (mudstone) that occurs in the Jeerinah Formation.
+It was deposited during the Late Archean, an astounding 2.7 billion years ago!
+Due to its unique, colorful patterning, it is often used in jewelry and as a decorative stone.

 SPECIES